D.C. street closures for Saturday’s rally in support of Jan. 6 insurrection defendants

 The following streets will be closed to traffic:

-* 3rd Street NW from Constitution Avenue NW from Independence Avenue, SW.
+* Third Street NW from Constitution Avenue NW from Independence Avenue, SW.

-* Pennsylvania Avenue NW from Constitution Avenue NW to 3rd Street NW.
+* Pennsylvania Avenue NW from Constitution Avenue NW to Third Street NW.

-* Madison Drive NW from 4th Street SW to 3rd Street NW.
+* Madison Drive NW from Fourth Street SW to Third Street NW.

-* Jefferson Drive SW from 4th Street SW to 3rd Street SW.
+* Jefferson Drive SW from Fourth Street SW to Third Street SW.

-* Maryland Avenue SW from Independence Avenue SW to 3rd Street SW.
+* Maryland Avenue SW from Independence Avenue SW to Third Street SW.

 There will also have no parking allowed on the following streets:

-* 3rd Street from Constitution Avenue NW to Independence Avenue SW.
+* Third Street from Constitution Avenue NW to Independence Avenue SW.

-* Constitution Avenue from 3rd Street NW to Louisiana Avenue NW.
+* Constitution Avenue from Third Street NW to Louisiana Avenue NW.

-* Pennsylvania Avenue from Constitution Avenue NW to 3rd Street NW.
+* Pennsylvania Avenue from Constitution Avenue NW to Third Street NW.

-* Maryland Avenue from Independence Avenue, SW to 3rd Street SW.
+* Maryland Avenue from Independence Avenue, SW to Third Street SW.

 * I Street from 15th Street NW to 17th Street NW.